Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process

 \section{Proposed Method}

-In this section, we first define the diffusion process with the modified Gaussian kernel and theoretically demonstrate its simplified optimization objective.
-We then define the watermark diffusion process and prove that a \wdp \ is an \mdp \ with specific configurations satisfied.
-We propose the watermark embedding algorithm by training a watermarked diffusion model (or fine-tuning the pre-trained host one) to learn a standard diffusion process for task data distribution and a \wdp \ for watermark data distribution together.
-The watermark trigger can be selected with prior knowledge or randomly generated through a Pseudo Random Function (PRF) given the secret key.
-Since the \wdp \ shares the same reverse noise as the standard diffusion process for the watermark data, watermark extraction can be considered as the sampling process using the reverse noise predicted by the learned \wdp \ instead of the standard diffusion process.
-Finally, we propose the watermark verification algorithm by comparing the similarity and hypothesis testing for both settings, where the watermark dataset contains only one or multiple samples.
+This section introduces our proposed Watermarking Diffusion Models (WDM) method.
+In practice, we use the watermark dataset $\mathcal{D}_{\text{wm}}$ consisting of samples $\mathbf{x}\waterm_0 \sim q(\mathbf{x}\waterm)$ from the distribution as the carrier.
+First, we illustrate the diffusion process with a modified Gaussian kernel, denoted as MDP, and demonstrate its simplified optimization objective theoretically.
+We then define the WDP and prove that a WDP is an MDP under specific configurations.
+The watermark data is embedded into the host model by training or fine-tuning with the designed optimization objective for concurrently learning the WDP and the standard diffusion process.
+Since the WDP shares the same reverse noise as the standard diffusion process it is constructed upon, watermark extraction can be considered as the standard reverse process using the shared noise predicted by the learned WDP.
+Lastly, the extracted watermark is verified through similarity comparison and hypothesis testing. \cref{fig: wdp} demonstrates the relationship between a WDP and the standard diffusion process it is based upon.